-b) Also, a trend towards ADR for the avoidance of litigation may be seen in various amendments to the Civil Procedural Rules of 2011-2015 (see above under question 6.6).
+Also, a trend towards ADR for the avoidance of litigation may be seen in various amendments to the Civil Procedural Rules of 2011-2015 (see above under question 6.6).

-This trend is broader in Greek law (see above under question 4.11) and within the same frame one may also note a) Law 3898/2010 which implemented Directive 2008/52/EC "on certain aspects of mediation in civil and commercial matters", and b) Law 4512/2018 which introduced extensive provisions on mediation in civil and commercial matters, including a list of disputes with mediation being mandatory before they are litigated (e.g. for car accidents, among owners of flats, for professionals' fees); however, the constitutionality of such compulsory mediation is questioned and it is expected to be judicially challenged.
+This trend is broader in Greek law (see above under question 4.12) and within the same frame one may also note a) Law 3898/2010 which implemented Directive 2008/52/ EC "on certain aspects of mediation in civil and commercial matters", b) Law 4512/2018 which introduced extensive provisions on mediation in civil and commercial matters, including mandatory mediation for certain disputes; however, the constitutionality of such mandatory mediation was questioned (Opinion 34/2018 of the Supreme Court's Administrative Plenary Session) and the relevant provisions have never come into force, and c) Law 4640/2019 (already amended by Law 4647/2019) which came into force on 30.11.2019, abolished Law 4512/2018 and provided for a new set of mediation rules, including mandatory mediation for specified cases (effective from 15.1.2020 or 15.3.2020, depending on the case).
+Thus far, application of ADR remains limited; however, it is expected that Law 4640/2019 will promote mediation and shift the overall mentality towards this kind of ADR.

-However, thus far, application of ADR remains limited.